Fliplet/fliplet-cli/docs/API/core/app-actions-v2.md

 description: Configure your app screens to run scheduled or ad-hoc operation in the cloud and perform various automations.
 ---

-# App Actions
+# App Actions V2

-The **App Actions** library allows you to configure a pipeline of functions to run either on-device or in the cloud, either ad-hoc or at a scheduled time.
+The **App Actions V2** library allows you to configure a pipeline of functions to run either on-device or in the cloud, either ad-hoc or at a scheduled time.

 ![How it works](/assets/img/app-actions-v2.png)